 Soft night guards are recommended for patients presenting with light teeth-grinding or light to moderate clenching.
 Soft night guards are usually made from a 3mm thick, flexible, rubber-like material acting as a cushion.
 Soft night guard materials are more comfortable but aren’t as durable as hard night guard materials.

 3. Dual-laminate night guards

-Also known as hybrid night guards, these best-of-both-worlds custom appliances have a soft, pliable inside and a firm outer layer.
+Also known as hard/soft night guards, these best-of-both-worlds custom appliances have a soft, pliable inside and a firm outer layer.
 Dual-laminate night guards combine the comfort of a soft guard with the durability of a hard guard.

 4. Flat plane occlusal guards

 Flat plane occlusal night guards can be hard, soft, or hybrid.
 However, they differ from standard custom-fit night guards in that they have a flat occlusal plane.

 So, while your average upper night guard accounts for the top teeth and the opposing bottom teeth, a flat plane occlusal guard only molds to the top teeth; the bottom teeth rest against a flat surface.
 These night guards work well for patients with disclusion or malocclusion (bad bite).

 Astron night guards are made with a unique patented design and durable materials.
 Prescribed to prevent teeth-grinding and clenching, Astron Night Guards are similar to hard night guards but are more flexible providing a comfortable fit for patients.
 Plus, Astron night guard users report no pain or tension after long-term wear.

 Explore digital night guards

 Digital workflows make adding a night guard to restorative cases as easy as one click.
 Add a night guard to your crown, implant or other restorative cases to help protect opposing dentition.